Our Tree Service Insurance Stands Out

 Example: On the way to remove a tree, you make a stop before getting to the job site.
 While away from the vehicle, some of the tools you were transporting are stolen.
 In this instance, Inland Marine insurance would cover the cost to help replace the stolen tools and equipment that was in transit.

 Umbrella liability insurance covers claims in excess of regular homeowners and auto policy coverage with the main purpose of protecting assets from an unforeseen event, such as a tragic accident in which the business is liable.
+Although similar, umbrella liability coverage should not be confused with excess liability coverage.

 Example: While working at a jobsite, a tree falls and destroys a large portion of the client’s house and must be repaired.
 The cost of the repairs and lawsuit exceed the limits set by your General Liability policy.
 In this case, your Umbrella policy would provide the extra coverage needed to handle the expenses incurred from the accident.